robertcedwards/juice-docs/docs/user/configuration.md

 If this is enabled, the project creator can mint tokens on demand.
 Most people keep this off!

-## NFTs (Optional)
+## NFTs

-Juicebox lets you reward your contributors with one or more custom NFT tiers:
+Optionally, Juicebox lets you reward your contributors with one or more custom NFT tiers:

 - Project owners can set tiers when creating their project, and can add or remove tiers over time.
 - Each tier can have unique metadata, as well as a unique price, maximum supply, reserved rate, and governance voting power.